 Make and Use a Virtual Family Calendar

 If you have tweens and teens in your brood, using a virtual family calendar can increase your communication and cooperation.
-Something like a shared Google calendar on your phones can be accessed by each individual, but show all family member events and appointments in one place.
+Something like a shared Google calendar on your phones can be accessed by everyone and will show all family members' events and appointments in one place.
 If your family is working towards a common family goal, holding family meetings might be essential to progress and achievement.
-These family meetings can also be put into a virtual calendar, so busy family members on the go will still know when to show up for meeting time.
+You can add these family meetings to your virtual calendar, so busy family members on the go will still know when to show up for meeting time.

 Cook Dinner Together

-Whether it's once a week or every night, cooking dinner together teaches kids valuable life skills and takes the pressure off the parent who historically prepares dinner.
+Whether it's once a week or every night, cooking dinner together teaches kids valuable life skills and takes the pressure off the parents to always prepare dinner.
 You can make it more fun by taking turns choosing the meals and the music you listen to while you work.
 Spending time in the kitchen is a powerful way to connect with family while providing life skills.
-Up the ante by attaching a goal of sitting down to the meal together, as this action has great benefits for all.
+Then, your next goal can be to sit down to the meal together.

 Make a Private Relaxation Space for Each Family Member